Buy And Hold Is Not Dead

 This article is a response to an article where the title was “Why buy and hold doesn’t work”.
-There are two subsets of buy and hold, buy and forget or buy and hold with a small amount of management.
+There are two subsets of buy and hold, buy and forget, or buy and hold with a small amount of management.
 The author of the article I am responding to went with the buy and forget strategy.
 The majority of the time, using a buy and forget strategy is not wise especially when owning individual stocks.
 There are very few stocks falling into the category of being true buy and forget stocks.
-Some of largest and most prominent examples of buy and forget stocks over the long-term are Johnson & Johnson (JNJ), 3M (MMM), Berkshire Hathaway (NYSE:BRK.A) (BRK.B) and Proctor & Gamble (PG).
+Some of the largest and most prominent examples of buy and forget stocks over the long term are Johnson & Johnson (JNJ), 3M (MMM), Berkshire Hathaway (NYSE:BRK.A) (NYSE:BRK.B), and Procter & Gamble (PG).

 Why buy and forget doesn’t work

 The sample portfolio created by the author has perfect examples of why buy and forget does not work.
 As you can see in the table below, five of the eight portfolio selections cut their dividend sometime between 2013 and 2016.
-What is interesting is if you look at the performance chart the author provided in his article, the only stocks to outperform the S&P 500 (SPY) were Altria, Intel and Sysco, which not surprisingly were the only companies that did not cut their dividend.
+What is interesting is if you look at the performance chart the author provided in his article, the only stocks to outperform the S&P 500 (SPY) were Altria, Intel, and Sysco, which not surprisingly were the only companies that did not cut their dividend.

 |